 (See Table 4-7) Asynchronous I/O. Specifies the size of the buffer used to hold data read from disk.
 If the buffer is the same size as the file, then the entire file is memory resident.
 If the buffer is smaller than the file, then any portion of the file within the buffer or buffers can be directly accessed; the rest of the file cannot be accessed until a buffer is read to include the desired file location.
-The default is 8BUFFSIZE or 64KB, whichever is larger.
-The total window or buffer size (WNUM value WSIZE value) is limited to 25% of the available address space or, for Windows, to 25% of the physical memory.
-The address space limit is displayed by the "limits" special function, see Using the Help Facility and Other Special Functions, 61, as the "Virtual Address Space" limit.
-If the address space limit or physical memory cannot be determined for a particular platform, a value of 64MB for 32-bit pointer systems and 8GB for 64-bit pointer systems is used as the 25% limit value.
+The default is

+8\BUFFSIZE or 64KB, whichever is larger.

+The total window or buffer size (WNUM value \ WSIZE value) is limited to 25% of the available address space or, for Windows, to 25% of the physical memory.
+The address space limit is displayed by the "limits" special function, see Using the Help Facility and Other Special Functions, 63, as the "Virtual Address Space" limit.
+If the address space limit or physical memory cannot be determined for a particular platform, a value of 8GB for 64-bit pointer systems is used as the 25% limit value.
 If "wsize=0" is specified for a read-only file, the entire file will be mapped or buffered into memory, subject to the 25% address space limit.
 (The 25% limit can be overridden if the numeric value is specified as a negative number.
 The 25% test will be suppressed and the actual window size value will be the absolute value of the specified numeric value.
 It is the user's responsibility to ensure that the specified value is valid and does not cause performance problems.)
-If size is less than the file's BUFFSIZE, then size is multiplied by BUFFSIZE.